-Dairy and egg products and derivatives
+Dairy and egg products

 The green pastures of Wallonia produce rich, creamy milk and high quality dairy products.
 In a hugely diversified market, our cheeses are recognised by a growing band of connoisseurs.
 They range from the powerful Herve to delicious goat cheese, fresh or processed, ewe's milk cheese prepared with loving care by shepherd cheesemakers, and 250 other masterpieces, including the famous Trappist and Abbey cheese.
 And in this context it would be unjust to overlook Walloon butter...